railsbridge-boston/cookbook/venue-coordination/README.md

 Space:
 * Is there another person from the company that will be helping us?
 * Are there power strips (~4)?
 Are there sufficient outlets in the floor/along the walls?
+* Can the HVAC be adjusted during the event?
+If not, how do we ensure the temperature is comfortable?
+(Note: having 100 people in a room will make it very warm.)

 Accessibility:
 * Is it wheelchair accessible?